emileferreira/definitively-black/README.md

 # Definitively Black

-The definition of black, with vibrant syntax highlighting.
+The definition of black, with beautifully vibrant syntax highlighting.
+This VS Code theme puts focus on your code.